NpappaG/orderflow-component/README.md

 - **Flow model**: One source on the left that splits into Buy/Sell branches on the right.
 Branch thickness tracks recent executed volume share.
 - **Order particles**: Each order animates through the channel, then curves into its branch.
 Particle radius uses a log scale on volume.
 - **Temporal window**: Rolling aggregation window (slider-driven nice-to-have) smooths the buy/sell proportions without losing immediacy.
+- **Sankey feel**: Start from a stacked origin where total width is conserved; buy/sell bands separate immediately and retain their proportional thickness, making imbalance legible without labels.
+- **Horizontal Sankey**: Origin is a vertical pillar whose total height encodes aggregate volume; buy/sell proportions are stacked segments.
+As flow moves right, a translated boundary separates the segments while their heights remain the sole carrier of proportion.
 - **Separation of concerns**:
   - React hosts controls + canvas container.
   - RxJS stream/hook ingests orders and exposes both particle events and rolling aggregates.